jubalh/gblog/linux.md

 ## Whe have bigger problems ##

 I totally agree.
-Like for example, when people who studied computer science, and are experts in their field (on the paper), talk like Ubuntu == Linux.
+Like for example, when people who studied computer science, and are experts in their field (at least on paper), talk like Ubuntu == Linux.
 Like there is no other distro.
-And really an awful lot of people don't seem to be aware of that "Linux" actually the Kernel.
+And really an awful lot of people don't seem to be aware of that *Linux* actually is just the Kernel.
 For convenience sake I mostly use the word Linux and mean, the whole operating system.
 Kernel, GNU programs and all, the whole package.
 It's normal to do that.
 But you should be aware, that technically Linux is the Kernel.

 ## Why did you write all this, man? ##